 In most of these tours there’ll be an introductory round at the beginning when everyone says their name and where they’re from and perhaps some other bits of info.
 This makes it even easier to start a conversation later on.

 Since most people on these tours are travelling as well, it’s a good idea to make plans for later with the ones you chat with, say to go out for dinner or visit a museum or anything else you’d like to do.
 Sometimes I just find myself walking around the city with someone I met on a tour.

-I say it’s an ideal way to meet people because the whole purpose of the language exchange is to talk to people.
+I say it’s an ideal way to meet people because the whole purpose of a language exchange meeting is to talk to people.